Quotas and limits

 For networks in global dynamic routing mode: It is possible to reach one of the maximum number of unique destinations for learned routes limits without reaching the other.
 When only one limit has been reached, you can experience unpredictable routing behavior.
 See the learned route example for details.

-Contact your GCP sales team if you need to increase either of these limits on the maximum number of learned routes.
+Contact your Google Cloud sales team if you need to increase either of these limits on the maximum number of learned routes.

 |Only applicable to